MicrosoftDocs/sdk-api/sdk-api-src/content/webauthn/ns-webauthn-webauthn_common_attestation.md

 ## -description

+The structure containing the common data for an attestation.

 ## -struct-fields

 ### -field dwVersion

+Version of this structure, to allow for modifications in the future.
+This field is required and should be set to **CURRENT_VERSION**.

 ### -field pwszAlg

+The hash and padding algorithm.
+This won't be set for _fido-u2f_ which assumes **"ES256"**.

 ### -field lAlg

+The COSE algorithm identifier.
+This value is a number identifying a cryptographic algorithm.
+The algorithm identifiers _should_ be values registered in the [IANA COSE Algorithms registry](https://w3c.github.io/webauthn/#biblio-iana-cose-algs-reg), for instance, -7 for "ES256" and -257 for "RS256".

 ### -field cbSignature

+The signature that was generated for this attestation.

 ### -field pbSignature

+A pointer to the signature that was generated for this attestation.

 ### -field cX5c

+Array of X.509 DER encoded certificates.
+The first certificate is the signer, leaf certificate.
+This is set for **Full Basic Attestation**.
+If not set, then this is a **Self Attestation**.

 ### -field pX5c

+A pointer to the array of X.509 certificates.

 ### -field pwszVer

+A pointer to the version of the attestation statement.
+(This is set for tpm.)

 ### -field cbCertInfo

+The size of the certificate information.
+(This is set for tpm.)

 ### -field pbCertInfo

+A pointer to the certificate information.
+(This is set for tpm.)

 ### -field cbPubArea

+The size of the public key area.
+(This is set for tpm.)

 ### -field pbPubArea

+A pointer to the public key area.
+(This is set for tpm.)

 ## -remarks

 ## -see-also